-The variety grown by Mario has an interesting origin in and of itself – originally developed for higher yields and disease resistance in a commercial plantation run by Nestle, the seeds were smuggled out by the workers on the plantation to grow in their own farms.
-Initially misidentified as Typica due to the physical characteristics of the plant, genetic testing conducted on a sample sent to the World Coffee Research labs identified the Geisha/Bourbon heritage of his trees.
-Geisha is world famous for its bright, complex acidity and incredible complex floral aromatics, and bourbon for its buttery body and deep sweetness.
+The variety grown at El Meridiano has an interesting origin in and of itself – originally developed for higher yields and disease resistance in a commercial plantation run by Nestle, the seeds were smuggled out by the workers on the plantation to grow in their own farms.
+Initially misidentified as Typica due to the physical characteristics of the plant, genetic testing conducted on a sample sent to World Coffee Research identified the Geisha/Bourbon heritage.
+Geisha is world famous for its bright, complex acidity and incredible complex floral aromatics, and Bourbon for its buttery body and deep sweetness.